osrf/gazebo_tutorials/contrib_code/tutorial.md

 ### `CMAKE_BUILD_TYPE=Check` compiles with no warnings

-This test compiles Gazebo with numerous warning flags enabled.
-The source code for Gazebo should compile cleanly.
+This test compiles Gazebo-classic with numerous warning flags enabled.
+The source code for Gazebo-classic should compile cleanly.
 This does not include code in the `deps` directory.
 As a rule of thumb, start looking for compilation warnings after the proto messages are built which appear as a series of blue text:

         Linking CXX executable gazebomsgs_out
         Running C++ protocol buffer compiler on axis.proto